yusif-ifraimov/FlapPy_Bird_SWT/README.md

   <img src="https://github.com/yusif-ifraimov/FlapPy_Bird_SWT/blob/master/docs/gifs/Python_DSL_Example_Furry_Mode_Off.gif">
 </p>

+The quality is bad so there is a
 Full version of this gif in FULL HD format is available [here](https://youtu.be/S-9TUfrJY98)

 **Running Game in Furry On Mode trough DSL**
 <p align="center">
   <img src="https://github.com/yusif-ifraimov/FlapPy_Bird_SWT/blob/master/docs/gifs/Python_DSL_Example_Furry_Mode_On.gif">
 </p>

+The quality is bad so there is a
-Full version of this gif in FULL HD format is available [here](https://youtu.be/f7Xiq03kDbU)
+Full version of this gif in FULL HD format is available [here](https://youtu.be/f7Xiq03kDbU) as well.

 ## 9. Functional Programming